Dog found locked in crate, abandoned on side of SC road - NewsBreak

 The dog, which animal shelter staff have named ‘Hope’, also had no food or water.

-“She was very scared and underweight,” said Brown.Dog tied to fire hydrant with note, backpack
+“She was very scared and underweight,” said Brown.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 Brown said a 911 caller reported the animal in a crate along Downs Street near West Main Street around 2:30 in the afternoon.